 Symptoms that occur soon after a drug is taken are often easily connected with use of a drug.
 However, diagnosing symptoms due to chronic drug use requires a significant level of suspicion and is often complicated.
 Stopping a drug is sometimes necessary but is difficult if the drug is essential and does not have an acceptable substitute.
 When proof of the relationship between drug and symptoms is important, rechallenge should be considered, except in the case of serious allergic reactions.

 Physicians should report most suspected adverse drug reactions to MedWatch (the Food and Drug Administration's [FDA’s] ADR monitoring program), which is an early alert system.
 Only through such reporting can unexpected ADRs be identified and investigated.
 MedWatch also monitors changes in the nature and frequency of ADRs.
-Forms for and information about reporting ADRs are available in the Physicians’ Desk Reference and the FDA News Daily Drug Bulletin, as well as at www.fda.gov/Safety/MedWatch/default.htm; forms may also be obtained by calling 800-FDA-1088.
+Online reporting of ADRs is encouraged.
+Forms for and information about reporting ADRs are available in the Physicians’ Desk Reference and the FDA News Daily Drug Bulletin, as well as at www.fda.gov (MedWatch: The FDA Safety Information and Adverse Event Reporting Program); forms may also be obtained by calling 800-FDA-1088.
 Nurses, pharmacists, and other health care practitioners should also report ADRs.
+The FDA's Adverse Event Reporting System (FAERS) is a search tool that improves access to data about adverse drug reactions (1 Diagnosis reference Adverse drug reaction (ADR, or adverse drug effect) is a broad term referring to unwanted, uncomfortable, or dangerous effects that a drug may have.
+Adverse drug reactions can be considered... read more ).

 The incidence of severe or fatal adverse drug reactions is very low (typically < 1 in 1000) and may not be apparent during clinical trials, which are typically not powered to detect low-incidence ADRs.
 Thus, these ADRs may not be detected until after a drug is released to the general public and is in widespread use.
 Clinicians should not assume that because a drug is on the market that all ADRs are known.
 Postmarketing surveillance is extremely important for tracking low-incidence ADRs.